Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Defenses against Attacks and Threats in Digital Semantic Communication

 \subsection{Defenses Against Packet- and Protocol-Level Threats}

-Packet- and protocol-level defenses in digital SemCom should address two complementary goals: reducing side-channel leakage introduced by packetization and metadata, and preventing active manipulation of packet delivery and protocol state.
-For privacy, an effective starting point is to minimize and sanitize task-related metadata carried in headers or control signaling and to avoid exposing task identifiers, importance labels, model or codebook versions, and knowledge base synchronization markers in plaintext whenever possible.
-When such information is required for operation, it should be protected using authenticated encryption and, when feasible, represented in a less revealing form.
-In addition, resistance to traffic analysis can be improved by shaping observable patterns, for example through padding, batching, or controlled scheduling, so that packet sizes, timing, and retransmission patterns reveal less about task intent or context.
+Packet- and protocol-level defenses in digital SemCom should pursue two complementary goals: reducing side-channel leakage introduced by packetization and metadata, and preventing active manipulation of packet delivery and protocol state.
+To improve privacy, task-related metadata in headers and control signaling should be minimized and sanitized.
+In addition, sensitive fields should not be exposed in plaintext whenever possible, such as task identifiers, importance labels, model or codebook versions, and knowledge-base synchronization markers.
+Resistance to traffic analysis can also be improved by shaping observable patterns through padding, batching, or controlled scheduling.
+In addition, packetization rules that strongly correlate with semantic importance should be avoided.
+Otherwise, these correlations may leak packet importance via packet sizes, timing, or retransmission patterns.